Weekday Visits

 School of Design, Architecture and Art Tour

-For students interested in art education, architecture, environmental design, graphic design, landscape architecture, or visual arts.
-Meet with a faculty or staff member and get a tour of Renaissance Hall in downtown Fargo, showcasing our state of the art facilities.
-Please note, check in for Renaissance Hall tours will be at Ceres Hall on the main campus.
+For students interested in apparel, retail merchandising, and design; art education; architecture; environmental design; graphic design; interior design; landscape architecture; or visual arts.
+Meet with a faculty or staff member and get a tour of the program facilities.
+Students interested in Art and Architecture will tour Renaissance Hall in downtown Fargo.
+Students interested in Interior Design and Apparel, Retail Merchandising and Design will tour facilities on campus.
+Please note, check in for tours will be at Ceres Hall on the main campus.
 Schedule and directions for the tour will be provided when you check in at NDSU for your campus visit.

 Weekend and Special Events